jkb91jkb91/my_tutorials/logging_for_SRE/README.md

 # 2 As SRE you should write library for logging and you should force developers to use it
 - This is the most clever approach
 - There is no sense to use 20 different logger formatters
-- you can base on this library: https://pypi.org/project/python-json-logger/
+- you can base on this library: https://pypi.org/project/python-json-logger/   >>>> This not custom but the simplest way of having output in json

-# 3 How to use the logger
+# 3 Prper json logger should contain
 - JSON format on-liner
 - timestamp in UTC
 - mandatory fields like: level, message, service, env, logger